 PURSUE Corpus Analysis

 The PURSUE declassified records describe specific, measurable physical behaviors.
-When you run the numbers, the implied forces exceed every known limit by orders of magnitude.
-These are not edge cases.
-They are not rounding errors.
+When you run the numbers, the implied forces exceed every known limit by orders of magnitude, far past anything instrument error or rounding could account for.

 Calculator 01 — DOW-UAP-D58